markNZed/processism-react-three/storyboard.md

 Here, we visualize the modeling relation in more detail, emphasizing the roles humans play in encoding and decoding the model.
 This process is not just a technical task; it is deeply embedded in a social context.
 The ability to map between the natural system and its abstract model is a skill that is socially acquired, informed by cultural and intellectual traditions.
 It is through this social context that meaning is imparted to the models we create.

 However, when we turn our attention to complex systems — those systems that involve self-referential processes, emergent behavior, and multiple interacting levels — we recognize that no single model can capture the full complexity.
-We know that if our model is purely algorithmic, it cannot fully express the intricate dynamics of a complex system.
+We know that if our model is purely algorithmic, it cannot  express the impredicative dynamics of a complex system.

 This is where the natural sciences and the humanities can find common ground.
-The humanities, with their focus on qualitative methods, offer insights into the subjective and relational aspects of human systems that quantitative models alone cannot capture.
-Meanwhile, the formal modeling techniques of the natural sciences provide a structured approach to understanding certain aspects of complexity.
+The humanities, with a focus on qualitative methods, offer insights into the subjective and relational aspects of human systems that quantitative models cannot capture.
+Meanwhile, the formal modeling techniques of the natural sciences provide a structured approach to understanding certain aspects of complex systems.

 It wasn't until the mid-20th century that the formal modeling of complex systems was even considered feasible.
-The most sophisticated formalism for understanding complexity was developed in the field of relational biology, a discipline that aligns closely with the principles of processism.
+The most sophisticated formalism for understanding complexity is developed in the field of relational biology, a discipline that aligns closely with the principles of processism.

 Today, there is a profound opportunity for the natural sciences and the humanities to collaborate.
 By combining quantitative and qualitative approaches, we can develop more comprehensive theories of complex human systems.
 Moreover, through action research — where theory is applied in real-world contexts — we can ensure that our models are not only intellectually rigorous but also practically relevant.